nodejs/node/doc/api/perf_hooks.md

 The `PerformanceObserverEntryList` class is used to provide access to the `PerformanceEntry` instances passed to a `PerformanceObserver`.
+The constructor of this class is not directly exposed to users.

 ### `performanceObserverEntryList.getEntries()`
 <!-- YAML